JamieBort/Portfolio-Website/README.md

 - [ ] 7.
 Make is correct semantically.
 - [ ] 8.
 First build it for mobile users.

   - [ ] a.
 For the showcase buttons give the option to load the site or go to the github repo.
+Use a modal box.

   - [ ] b.
 Update the thumbnail images for the showcased work.